virtual-puppet-project/website/content/about.md

 Found a problem with the program?
 Submit an [issue on GitHub](https://github.com/virtual-puppet-project/vpuppr/issues)!

-Feel free to join the [Discord](https://discord.gg/PeHR6Tjyvn) community to share your thoughts or help collaborate!
+Feel free to join the [Discussion](https://github.com/virtual-puppet-project/vpuppr/discussions) board to share your thoughts or help collaborate!

+### Announcement

+`In the interest of not getting anyone's hopes up, vpuppr's development is now indefinitely on hiatus.
+I am sorry for letting it drag on for as long as it did, and I am sorry I never got vpuppr to a state where it could actually be useful.` -Youwin (Creator of VPupPr)

 ### Contributors